kumindu/terraform-kubernetes/README.md

 How to create kubernetes cluster in aws ec2 instance using terraform script.

-First thing is you need install aws cli to you current instance.Follow this steps to install aws cli
+First thing is you need install aws cli to your current instance.Follow this steps to install aws cli
 ```
 $ sudo apt-get update
 $ sudo apt install awscli
 $ aws configure
 ```

-After install aws cli you need install terrform to you current instance.Follow this steps to install terraform
+After install aws cli you need install terrform to your current instance.Follow this steps to install terraform
 ```
 $ sudo apt-get update
 $ wget https://releases.hashicorp.com/terraform/0.12.21/terraform_0.12.21_linux_amd64.zip